Using the Web client#

 You may find a richer variety of example datasets in the demo Caterva2 subscriber at https://demo.caterva2.net/.

-User authentication and scratch space#
+User authentication and personal space#

 Up until now we’ve seen the read-only operations that may be performed on a Caterva2 subscriber.
 However, it also allows some useful writing operations that we’ll see next.
 These require user authentication to be enabled at the subscriber.

-First, stop the current services and start new ones while setting the CATERVA2_AUTH_SECRET environment variable, as detailed in Launching Caterva2 services, then reload http://localhost:8002/ in your browser (or click on the Caterva2 logo).
-You’ll be greeted with a login screen; enter user@example.com as email address and foobar as password, then click on “Login”.
+environment variable, as detailed in Launching Caterva2 services, then reload http://localhost:8002 in your browser (or click on the Caterva2 logo).
+You’ll be greeted with a login screen; enter user@example.com

-The main Web client screen has some changes now: besides the indication of the logged in user, a new root called @scratch just appeared, along with an upload icon.
+The main Web client screen has some changes now: besides the indication of the logged in user, a new root called @personal

-Check both foo and @scratch.
+.
 The resulting list of datasets is also slightly different, with an extra input box and each listed dataset being accompanied by a short tag.
 Let’s see the new stuff that you can do with all these!

 Uploading datasets#

-The upload icon below the list of roots allows you to upload new datasets to your scratch space, either by clicking it and choosing a file, or by dragging and dropping the file on it.
+The upload icon below the list of roots allows you to upload new datasets to your personal space, either by clicking it and choosing a file, or by dragging and dropping the file on it.

-Do upload the root-example/ds-1d.b2nd file from the Caterva2 source directory.
-You’ll see a new dataset @scratch/ds-1d.b2nd pop up in the list of datasets, and its information will be shown.
-Close to its “Download” link you’ll see a “Delete” link, which will remove the dataset from your scratch space (after asking for confirmation).
+pop up in the list of datasets, and its information will be shown.
+Close to its “Download” link you’ll see a “Delete” link, which will remove the dataset from your personal space (after asking for confirmation).
 Try it, but don’t remove the dataset yet!

 You may now use the uploaded dataset as a normal one: download it, view its data and metadata, display it…